aaronDev28/Bangalore_House_Price_Prediction_oneAPI/README.md

 <h2>Project Description</h2>
 <p>Bengaluru House Prediction is an advanced machine learning model that predicts the estimated home price based on various features such as square feet, bedroom, bathroom, location, and more.
 It follows a robust data science process, including data loading and cleaning, outlier detection and removal, feature engineering, dimensionality reduction, and hyperparameter tuning using GridSearchCV and k-fold cross-validation.
 The project is built on a Python Flask server that consumes the trained machine learning model and exposes HTTP endpoints for various requests.
 Additionally, it uses a pickle file to store the trained model.</p>
 <h2>User Interface</h2>
 <p>The project features a sleek and intuitive user interface using HTML, CSS, and JavaScript.
-It allows users to input the necessary features and receive an instant price prediction.
-The user interface also provides various visualizations to help users understand the factors that influence the predicted price.</p>
+It allows users to input the necessary features and receive an instant price prediction. </p>
 <h2>Benefits</h2>
 <p>Bengaluru House Prediction is a powerful tool that can benefit potential homebuyers, real estate agents, and property developers.
 It empowers users with the right information to make informed decisions, negotiate better deals, and avoid overpaying.
 The project also demonstrates the power of data science in solving real-world problems and provides a robust framework for developing similar machine learning applications.</p>